yuflo/HPP-model/README.md

 # HPP: Efficient Heterogeneous Proximity Preserving Network Embedding Model

 ### Introduction
 This is the HPP toolkit developed for embedding heterogeneous information networks.
-The paper of this algorithm is submitted to Expert System, under review.
+The paper of this algorithm is submitted to Expert Systems With Applications, under review.

 ### Run
 ```